AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 ### chocolatey.
 --------------
 >
-> First thing first we will install chocolatey, make sure you are using the Pwershell command as an administrator,
+> First thing first, we will install chocolatey, make sure you are using the Powershell command as an admin,
 >
 > - Then run this command first :
 >```